DevMtn-Repo-Review/javascript-5-mini/README.md

 # Project Summary

-In this project we'll test your knowledge of Classes and Context in JavaScript.
+In this project we'll test your knowledge of Constructors and Context in JavaScript.

 # Setup